techthiyanes/torchdim/README.md

 j = dims(4) # can also be set on construction
 ```

-[^1]: We use a bit of Python introspection using the C API to so that `dims` always returns the number of dimensions it is bound to and sets their debug names well.
+[^1]: To implement `dims`, we use a bit of Python introspection using the C API to so that it always returns the number of dimensions it is bound to and sets their debug names to the variable name.

 Semantics of Dimensions
 =======================